Framing for a New Ceiling Fixture

 Locate the two joists nearest the new fixture location using a stud finder or tap on the wallboard until the sound indicates the general location of the joists.
 Use a drill and an eighth inch bit to drill through the plaster where the joists are estimated to be.
-Drill holes at 1" intervals until wood from the joist is ejected from the drill bit.
-Mark the location of each joist.
+Drill holes at 1" intervals until you meet resistance and wood from the joist is ejected.
+Mark the location of each joist with a pencil mark.

 Hold the outlet box against the ceiling about midway between the joists and trace the outline with a pencil.
 Cut a channel from one joist to the other, the same width as the outlet box.
 Use a drywall saw to cut gypsum board and a reciprocating saw to cut wood lath plaster.

 Working through the channel, measure the distance between the joists and cut a 2x4 to this length.
 Attach a fan-rated outlet box to the midpoint of the 2x4 where you want the fixture to be.
-Attach a joist hanger to each end of the 2x4, keeping it flush, not protruding past the end of the support.
+Attach a joist hanger to each end of the 2x4, keeping them flush, not protruding past the end of the wood.
+Butting the 2x4 against a flat surface while assembling can help to keep the bracket set properly.
 Insert the support assembly between the joists and set it so the outlet box is flush with the ceiling surface.

-Press a 1x2 against the ceiling surface, under the outlet box to hold it flush while attaching the support assembly to the joists.
+Press a small board against the bottom of the outlet box to hold it flush with the ceiling while attaching the support assembly to the joists.
 Working through the channel, drive deck screws or nails through the holes in the metal hangers and into the joist.
 Use four screws on both ends of the support, two on each side of the hangers.

 Cut drywall patches to fit the space on each side of the new outlet box and attach them to the 2x4 support with drywall screws.
 Tape the seams with mess tape and cover the whole thing with joint compound and smooth it out.
 Apply several coats to build up a smooth finish that can be sanded and painted to touch up.